-New drill-less technique may reduce kids' fear of the dentistJanuary 29th, 2013 in Dentistry /
+New drill-less technique may reduce kids' fear of the dentistJanuary 29, 2013 in Medicine & Health / Dentistry

 (Medical Xpress)—Children have been shown to significantly prefer a new way of treating tooth decay that doesn't involve needles or drills.